cloudflare/cloudflare-docs/content/workers/_partials/_limits_increase.md

   list: never
 ---

-{{<Aside type="note" header="Increase your limits">}}
+{{<Aside type="note" header="Need a higher limit?">}}

-Request adjustments to limits that conflict with your project goals by contacting Cloudflare.
-To request an increase to a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7) and we will assess the feasibility of the request and contact you with next steps.
+To request an increase to a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).
+If the limit can be increased, Cloudflare will contact you with next steps.

 {{</Aside>}}